All Episodes

 Why would the Iranians help us out in terms of oil supply?

-Because when we go to a hundred dollars a barrel, then you're gonna see all these people change their behavior and their oil buying habits and their car buying habits and a fundamental price.
+my attitude toward the president of iran is you go girl because the faster we get to a hundred dollars a barrel pal the quicker we're going to get back to twenty because when we go to a hundred dollars a barrel then you're going to see all these people change their behavior and their oil buying habits and their car buying habits in a fundamental way i'd rather see a crazy oil prices The nuclear Iran is another question.

 All right.

-Now you people understand what you just heard.
+Now, do you people understand what you just heard?

 One of the things that's always puzzled me, when the gas price starts skyrocketing, why don't the people who have been advocating a high gas price come out and claim victory?